PEANUT BUTTER BANANA BREAD

 FAQs

-What Kind of peanut butter should I use in?
+What Kind of peanut butter should I use?

 Any kind of peanut butter will work, with slightly different results.